pion/website/content/en/blog/fec-with-pion.md

 That's it!
 But with a few catches:
 1. The order of the FlexFEC interceptor in the chain of interceptors matters.
 It should be registered before TWCC header extension interceptor and NACK responder interceptor if you are using these.
 2. If you are using congestion controller, be aware of the bandwidth FEC is taking, you should set your encoder's bitrate to `cc_estimated_bandwidth - fec_bitrate`.
-By default, out of 5 media packets, 2 FEC packets will be produced, so you can calculate how much data encoder should output accordingly.
+By default, out of 5 media packets, 2 FEC packets will be produced, so expect roughly 40% bitrate overhead.
+You can tune FEC paramters to reduce or increase it.
+3. Enabling FlexFEC encoding may introduce significant CPU/RAM overhead.
+4. Current implementation does not protect media packet batch if it contains missing or reordered packets.
+So it works best with senders which packetize media themselves.

 ### Configuring FlexFEC Encoder Interceptor

-There are [a few options](https://github.com/pion/interceptor/blob/master/pkg/flexfec/option.go) that you can use to tweak the encoder interceptor.
+You can customize FEC protection by tweaking `NumMediaPackets` and `NumFECPacket` using the interceptor's [options](https://github.com/pion/interceptor/blob/master/pkg/flexfec/option.go).

+It will result in a protection profile which uses `NumFECPackets` FEC packets to protect each `NumMediaPackets` media packets.
+Interleaved protection will be used, which means that media packet `X` will be protected by FEC packet `(X mod NumFECPackets)`.

 ### Verify that FlexFEC is Enabled

-- On sender side, which is within Pion, you can log the packets.
+- On sender side, which is within Pion, you can log the packets using the [packetdump interceptor](https://github.com/pion/interceptor/tree/master/pkg/packetdump).
-- On receiver side, for example in chromium, you can go to `chrome://webrtc-internals` and search for the stats graph of fecBytesReceived.
+- On receiver side, for example, in Chromium, you can go to `chrome://webrtc-internals` and search for the stats graph of fecBytesReceived.

+## Credits

+Huge thanks to everyone who contributed to this project: [Aleksandr Alekseev](https://github.com/aalekseevx/), [Jingyang Kang](https://github.com/3DRX/), [Joe Turki](https://github.com/JoeTurki), [Sean DuBois](https://github.com/Sean-Der), [Thomas Pouget-Abadie](https://github.com/pougetat).